codota/codota-plugin-eclipse/README.md

 # Codota plugin for Eclipse (Free)
-### AI Code compleions for Java on Eclipse platforms
+### AI Code completions for Java on Eclipse platforms

 Install the codota [plugin for Eclipse](https://www.codota.com/get) to get advanced Java code completions